US late starter (50): can catch-up 401(k) + Roth IRA still work?

 Balanced catch-up: prioritize consistency

 The balanced path is a plan you can still keep if rent goes up or you need to help family.
+It is built for the reality that late-starter households often need a target that survives ordinary life friction, not just a spreadsheet best case.
 In practice, the best catch-up plan is the one you can repeat for 10+ years without rage-quitting.

 Max catch-up: use contribution room (if you truly can)